compstorylab/storywrangling/README.rst

 Realtime Database
 ##################

-In addition to our historical daily n-grams database, we provide a realtime 1-grams stream that serves 15-minute resolution 1-grams for the past 10 days across the top 5 languages on Twitter, namely English (en), Spanish (es), Portuguese (pt), Arabic (ar), and Korean (ko).
+In addition to our historical daily n-grams database, we provide a realtime 1-grams stream in which we provide 15-minute resolution 1-grams for the past 10 days across the top 5 languages on Twitter, namely English (en), Spanish (es), Portuguese (pt), Arabic (ar), and Korean (ko).

-    See `realtime\_languages.json <resources/realtime.json>`__
-    for a list of all supported languages.

 Getting started